push-based/observable-hq--audit/README.md

 After my first impression of the flames and the fact that I **can't touch code nor assets** I decided to focus first on the things I can **easily test and measure**.
 This includes runtime measures of DOM and CSS changes.

+Here the transfered list form my skretch paper as I was too lazy to start a readme right away.

 > **First Quick Findings**
 >
 > Scripting: